lucassha/DevOps-Student-Roadmap/Blogs/Blog3.md

 So far, I've only mentioned Docker Images, but they're more frequently called **containers**.
 What's the difference?

 Well, a Docker Image is the pre-built image.
-When it runs, that's considered a container.
+When it runs, that's considered a runtime container.
 That's really it.
 It's generally used interchangeably.
 I doubt anyone is gonna pull out a shamebell if you switch them.

 I'll work through a practical example real quick.
 Let's say we want to run some code in Python 3, but we only have Python 2.7 installed locally.
 Well, let's build an image and then run the container!

-`docker pull python` - this pulls down the latest Python image from Docker Hub
+`docker run` will both run the container, but also pull down a pre-built image from Docker Hub if one is not found locally.
+So, let's use that.

-Now, let's run the image and also allow ourselves to use the REPL within the container

-`docker run -it python` - this runs the image as a container. -i means interactive (basically, allow typing still). -t creates a sudo-tty (interact with your container basically).
+`docker run -it python` - -i means interactive (basically, allow typing still). -t creates a sudo-tty (interact with your container basically).
 Don't worry about the extensions too much right now.

 Anyways, this will now allow you to type code into the REPL with Python 3!
 It's that simple.
-P.s.- if you're stuck in the REPL, ctrl+D might help :)
+P.s.- if you're stuck in the REPL, ctrl+D might help

 The Docker CLI is your friend!
 It's generally quite easy to use and can give quite a bit of information very quickly.
-If you want to see the container you ran from, simply type in `docker images` to see the current images.
+If you want to see the image you ran your container from, simply type in `docker images`.
 If you want to see the specific container or re-run it, type in `docker ps -a`.
 Without the `-a`, you'll only see current running containers.

 I would highly, highly suggest at least running through the first couple pages of the [official Docker Get Started Guide](https://docs.docker.com/get-started/#containers-and-virtual-machines) if this is interesting.